davidsram/love_link_front_end/README.md

 # love link front end
-This repo records project love link front end code for wechat miniprogram <br/>
-The program is based on javaScript.
+The front-end code for the WeChat mini program of "Love Link" is saved in this repository.<Br> This program is developed in JavaScript.